Burscough Bridge railway station

-Burscough Bridge railway station (pronounced Burs/co Bridge) is one of two railway stations which serve the town of Burscough in Lancashire, England.
-It lies on the Manchester-Southport Line, operated and managed by Northern Trains.
-A bus interchange has recently been constructed next to the station, including a shop and cafe (both now closed).
+Burscough Bridge railway station is one of two railway stations which serve the town of Burscough in Lancashire, England (the other being Burscough Junction).
+It lies on the Manchester-Southport Line, operated and managed by Northern Trains, and is between New Lane and Hoscar, 27 mi 58 chain from Manchester Victoria (measured via Wigan Wallgate).
+There is a bus interchange next to the station.
 The station has been identified by Merseytravel as a potential interchange between the Liverpool to Ormskirk line and the Southport to Wigan line in its Liverpool City Region Long Term Rail Strategy.